johnhunsley/vue-pager/README.md

     },
 ```

-**onSearch** - A function which calls the remote service and sets the response.
-The function
+**onSearch** - A function which should call the remote service and sets the items, totalItems and totalPages values from
-should accept the pageSize and pageNumber as parameters
+response.
+The function should accept the pageSize and pageNumber as parameters
 ```javascript
 onSearch: {
       type: Function,